 5. Take time to shop.
 There are over 60 vendors selling period items you will not find anywhere else.
 From leather goods to pottery, drinking vessels, hats, masks, perfumes, swords, jewelry and full costumes, there is something for everyone.

 6. Enjoy the food.
 By all means try a barbecued turkey leg, the staple of Renaissance Festival food.
-There are meat pies, bangers, pulled pork sandwiches, tri-tip, ribs, fruit tarts, Thai food, ice cream and much more.
+There are meat pies, bangers, pulled pork sandwiches, tri-tip, ribs, fruit tarts, Thai food, Italian pie (pizza), ice cream and much more.
 You can wash it down with freshly squeezed lemonade, tea, beer, ale, honey mead and fine local wines.
-There’s even Hawaiian Shave Ice (I know, it isn’t period) to cool you down.
+There’s even Hawaiian Shave Ice (it isn’t period, but what the heck!) to cool you down.

 7. Bring the kids.
 This is a family event.
 There’s a costume contest at 1:30 on both days for kids.
 Everyone gets a prize.
-There are Shetland pony rides for the young ones, face painting, games, storytelling and a magic show they can participate in.
+There are games, face painting, storytelling and a magic show they can participate in.

 8. Try the language.
 When someone greets you with “Good Day My Lord (or Lady),” just say it back.
 You’ll quickly learn a few phrases that make you feel part of the fantasy.